grapoza/vue-tree/docsrc/demos.md

 <!--- -------------------------------------------------------------------------------------- --->
 ### Asynchronous Loading

 Two types of asynchronous loading are available.
-The first loads the root data for the treeview itself, and the second asynchronously loads child data when a node is expanded.
+The first loads the root data for the tree view itself, and the second asynchronously loads child data when a node is expanded.

-You can load root nodes asynchronously by providing a function to the `loadNodesAsync` property of the treeview.
+You can load root nodes asynchronously by providing a function to the `loadNodesAsync` property of the tree view.
 The function should return a Promise that resolves to an array of model data to add as root nodes.

 You can load child nodes asynchronously by providing a function to the `loadChildrenAsync` property in a node's `treeNodeSpec` (or use `modelDefaults` to use the same method for all nodes).
 The function can take the parent node's model data as an argument, and should return a Promise that resolves to an array of model data to add as children.